 Rarely do they kill opponents outright.
 Instead they harass them, humiliate them, or accuse them of fabricated crimes.
 Where 20th Century dictators would have thrown a dissident from a helicopter into shark-infested waters, a New Caesar will hack their iPhones, commandeer the camera, and leak the inevitable sex tape to their cronies in the media.

 When things are functioning properly, little violence is needed, because the New Caesars are genuinely popular.
 Voters believe they are doing a good job—particularly compared to the leaders of other countries, whom they believe to be making of things an anarchic mess.
 But why are they so popular?
 Why do the people believe other leaders are making of things an anarchic mess?
-The answers to these questions are fascinating.

 This trend toward simplification has had an important secondary effect.
 Our entertainment industry has become so simplistic—and so violent, degraded, coarse, and stupid—that it is no longer functioning, as once it did, as an advertisement for our system of governance.
 To the contrary, we’re noisily pumping out propaganda against our way of life.
 If your assignment were to design a psy-op aimed at persuading the world that liberal democracy causes mental retardation, you could not excel the halftime show at the Superbowl.
 Most of the world is revolted by us—and truthfully, we are revolted by ourselves.